AyemaAmir/Employee-Attrition-Dynamics/README.md

 ## 📝 License

-This project is for academic purposes only.
+This work is licensed for academic demonstration only.
+🚫 Reproduction or reuse without permission is prohibited.